 “Art & Treasures in particular impacts our ability to carry out our mission and our programming,” says Executive Director Elizabeth Meissner-Gigstead.
 “We’re incredibly grateful to the community for their tremendous support of this endeavor through the form of donations or purchases from year to year as it, in part, sustains our work and ensures access to a continued presence for the visual arts in downtown Sturgeon Bay.
 And, it’s an event that the public looks forward to and enjoys every year.”

+For more information or to donate items for the sale, contact the Miller Art Museum office at 920.746.0707 or .
+Drop-off appointments can be made between the hours of 10 a.m. and 5 p.m.
+Monday through Friday or at the museum 10am – 5pm Saturday.
 Donors are asked to have items contained in a bag or box for ease of unloading and storage.
 Items will be accepted through the end of July and must be clean and in good condition.
 Items NOT accepted include electronics, CD’s, large furniture, personal products (lotions, soaps, etc.), and bed components (mattresses).
-Questions may be directed to museum staff for items not specifically listed.
+Additional information and details about accepted items can be found here.

 The exhibition is open to artists at all career levels and invites a range of media and artistic practices from traditional to abstract.
 Artists over the age of 18 who live or work in Wisconsin are eligible to apply.
-Artists can register and submit work via the ArtCall platform through the Museum’s website.
-Artists may enter up to two (2) original works for a $30 non-refundable entry fee.
+Artists can register and submit work via the ArtCall platform through the Museum’s website millerartmuseum.org.
+Artists may enter up to two original works for a $30 non-refundable entry fee.